roman-milk/roman-milk.github.io/open-mike-night.md

  "Your badge, show him your badge!"

  I got a good laugh out of it and when it died down I said, "Tonight will see a change in the festivities.
 It has been tradition for me to start the show by hitting the crowd with a blond joke before turning the mike over to the first performer, but my wife, who is blond by the way, has finally managed to get me to give that part of the night up."
-Report_Story #3